mgenware/plum-element/README.md

 }
 ```

-Just like the standard `attributeChangedCallback`, these two functions are also called before an element is connected, use `HTMLElement.isConnected` if you are only interested in changes when an element is connected:
+Just like the standard `attributeChangedCallback`, these two functions are also called before an element is connected, use `HTMLElement.isConnected` if you are only interested in changes when an element is connected.
+Example:

 ```ts
 class MyElement extends PlumElement {